-

 What are the key bilateral and/or regional free trade agreements (FTAs) in force for your jurisdiction and from which dates did they enter into force?

 The United States has comprehensive free trade agreements (“FTAs”) in force with 20 countries.
-In addition, the United States has other trade agreements with different focuses, such as free trade of critical minerals.
-One of the key FTAs for the United States is the United States-Mexico-Canada Agreement (“USMCA”), which entered into force on July 1, 2020, replacing the North American Free Trade Agreement (“NAFTA”) that had been in effect since January 1, 1994.
+In addition, the United States has other trade agreements with different focuses, such as free trade in critical minerals.
+One of the key FTAs for the United States is the United States-Mexico-Canada Agreement (“USMCA”), which entered into force on July 1, 2020, replacing the North American Free Trade Agreement (“NAFTA”), which had been in effect since January 1, 1994.

-NAFTA was the most comprehensive FTA at the time it was negotiated and eliminated most tariffs and nontariff barriers on trade of goods among the three signatory countries, the United States, Mexico, and Canada, advancing North American economic integration.
-It also contained several groundbreaking provisions setting new trade rules and disciplines (e.g., those concerning protection of intellectual property rights, services trade, dispute settlement procedures, investment, labor, and environment), which were used as a model for subsequently negotiated trade agreements.
+NAFTA was the most comprehensive FTA at the time it was negotiated and eliminated most tariffs and nontariff barriers on trade of goods among the three signatory countries (the United States, Mexico, and Canada), advancing North American economic integration.
+It also contained several groundbreaking provisions setting new trade rules and disciplines (e.g., those concerning protection of intellectual property rights, services trade, dispute settlement procedures, investment, labor, and environment), which were used as a model for trade agreements subsequently negotiated by the United States.

 -